Updated Jan 2022

 Now what I didn’t expect was the reply.
 A long one.
 Many paragraphs long, outlining her services, how she could help me and my business.
 I also read how she’d taken a look at my LinkedIn profile and would send me on a separate email with details on how it could be improved.
 My response?
 I ‘felt’ like I’d been spammed.

 I then read the follow up email and yes it was a long one which started by suggesting edits I could use in my LinkedIn profile.
 There were details about the coaching services I could avail of – anything from business to relationships.
-On top of that, I was told my website should be mobile responsive (agreed) plus she had a contact who could help with website content.
+On top of that, I was told my website should be mobile responsive (which was true of the website I had at that time) she offered to help by giving me a name of a contact of hers.
 By then, I’m pretty sure I was unconsciously grinding my teeth.

 The Hard Sell

-Now the fact that I teach sales people how to use LinkedIn, that I am a coach, that I write content and it’s all there in my profile is really neither here nor there – what is, is this is someone so focused on pursuing a sale they completely went into hard-sell overdrive with the wrong target audience.
+Now the fact that I trained salespeople on how to use LinkedIn, that I am a coach, that I write content and it was all there in my own LinkedIn profile is really neither here nor there.
+What is, is that the women I’d spoken with became so focused on pursuing a sale she went into hyper hard-sell mode with the wrong audience.

-The hard-sell spammy sales pitch does not work on LinkedIn.
+That kind of hard-sell spammy sales pitch does not work on LinkedIn.
 For that matter, it doesn’t work offline either.
-Sales people worth their salt know this.
-They source out their ‘ideal’ client then spend time nurturing and developing the lead regardless of whether it is offline or online.
-To do otherwise is to risk losing any credibility as a half-decent sales person coming from a reputable company.
+Any salesperson worth their salt will know this.
+A good salesperson will source out their ‘ideal’ client then spend time nurturing and developing the lead regardless of whether it is offline or online.

-So here’s how it is.
+So, here’s how it panned it.
 I did not accept the request (also in that email) to meet up the following week to discuss the services that would change me and my business for the better.
 In fact, I didn’t even respond to decline the offer.
-That my friends, is the kind of response (or non-response) to expect when you spam someone you meet at a networking event or conference.
+That my friends, is the kind of response (or non-response) to expect when you spam someone you’ve just met at a networking event or conference.